uswds/uswds-site/pages/patterns/create-a-profile/sex-or-gender.md

 ## Considerations
 ### Whether you need this data
-<strong>Confirm you need this information.</strong> As with all personal information, consider whether you need to collect it at all, and clearly explain the reason for asking for the information and what will be done to secure the user’s privacy.
+<strong>Confirm you need this information.</strong> As with all personal information, consider whether you need to collect it at all.
+Clearly explain the reason for asking for the information and what will be done to secure the user’s privacy.

 ### What to use
 <strong>If biological sex information is used for identity validation.</strong> Be specific about the information you are requesting.
 Clearly state the context, e.g., "Please enter your biological sex as it appears on your birth certificate." so that users can successfully provide the information required.
 Gender and biological sex are often used synonymously and users have difficulty determining which information is being requested.